coredevices/mfgtools/README.md

 - `datecode`: Adjust to current date
 - `count`: Adjust to `0` if starting

-A unit can be flashed by running:
+A device can be flashed by running:

 ```
 python mfginfo-tool.py -p path/to/serial/port [-c path/to/config.ini]